A. Booking Cargo

 Contact the respective carrier, identify yourself as an All World Shipping agent and book your shipments directly with the carrier.
 Inform the carrier that All World Shipping will be the Shipper on the MBL with you as Agent.
 Reference the appropriate service contract or rate agreement number.
 A few carriers also require the appropriate booking code (e.g. Maersk).

-C. Rate Filing (only for shipments to and from the U.S.)
+C. Negotiated Rate Agreements (only for shipments to and from the U.S.)

 As an Agent of All World Shipping you will have the task of communicating with the Shipper not only the requirements to comply with SOLAS but also the securing of the VGM (Verified Gross Mass).
 This occurs because on the MBL All World Shipping will show as the Shipper and yourself as the Agent.